-That was the focus of a Women 100 conference this week hosted by Drexel University's Institute for Women's Health and Leadership.
+That was the focus of a Women 100 conference last week hosted by Drexel University's Institute for Women's Health and Leadership.

 Women 100 was founded to celebrate the 100th anniversary of the right to vote for women in America, and to continue the work for gender equity.

 Close to 900,000 women left the workforce during the pandemic, according to the National Women’s Law Center.